blzbrg/photo_tagging_scripts/README.md

-#Tag and view photos in linux
+#Tag and view photos in feh

-These are some silly little scripts so I can view all photos with a tag and append new tags to a photo right in feh. exiftool does all the heavy lifting.
+These are some silly little scripts to view all photos with a tag and append new tags to a photo from feh. exiftool does all the heavy lifting.

-##Intention

-The intention is that set/add scripts are set up as "actions" in feh so I can tag an image while looking at it.
-Feh is quite nice and light.
+append and set have no dependence on feh, they use only zenity and exiftool. view by tag uses exiftool and feh.

 ##Dependencies
 * zenity: for showing a gui prompt box
+* feh: image viewer
-* exiftool: all the actual metadata manipulation\
+* exiftool: all the actual metadata manipulation